White Grubs in Your Lawn? How to Repair Lawn Damage From Grubs

 Check out what Barbara had to say about her grub service on Google:

 “LawnSavers was recommended by neighbours when I first noticed turf repeatedly dig up by skunks searching for the scrumptious grubs I was encouraging to take up residence in my lawn!
 LawnSavers took care of it promptly and successfully.
-For years I have been hand-weeding but not fertilizing and scorned chemical treatments but was so impressed by all interactions with Lawnsavers & their technicians that I have signed up for their Protection service for the past few years and my lawn has improved and never looked better!
+For years I have been hand-weeding but not fertilizing and scorned chemical treatments but was so impressed by all interactions with LawnSavers & their technicians that I have signed up for their Protection service for the past few years and my lawn has improved and never looked better!
 Now that it looks great and grubs are gone I just need to discourage the neighbourhood dogs from decorating my lawn – but there’s no help for that!”

 Rating: 5/5 ⭐⭐⭐⭐⭐